augson/rateparking/README.md

 # Parking Rates
 ------------------------
-Clone the  the latest file.
+Clone the  the latest project.
 Change DataBase connection string to match your local sql server name update database using command **update-database**